Early Years Team and Portage

 Early Years Team

-The team, which contains specialist early years teachers, are able to take referrals from childcare providers for individual children, with the parent’s permission.
-They can then visit the setting to observe the child and discuss how the setting can further help to support the child.
+The team, which includes specialist early years teachers, are able to take referrals from childcare providers for individual children, with parental consent.
+They will visit the setting to observe your child and discuss how the setting can best meet their individual needs.

 A referral to portage is usually made by health visitors, paediatricians or physiotherapists, using the relevant referral form on Herefordshire Council's website.
 To find out more about portage, take a look at the National Portage Association website.

 A Portage Worker from Herefordshire Council will liaise with parents to identify long term goals before starting to take small steps to support the child with their development.
 The aim of each home visit is to decide on a play-based activity, which is grounded in everyday situations, which the whole family can enjoy and practice together to provide fun and success for the child.

 To contact either the Early Years Team or Portage, please e-mail email@example.com or call 01432 383166.